 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-There are many vegetarian sources of protein that we can incorporate in our daily diet.
+There are many vegetarian sources of protein that we can incorporate into our daily diet.
 One source of protein that is very common in vegetarian cooking is beans.
-However, bean sprouts are an even more nutrient dense form of protein and it is incredibly easy to sprout your own beans at home.
+However, bean sprouts are an even more nutrient-dense form of protein and it is incredibly easy to sprout your own beans at home.
 Here are a few simple directions to get you started on growing your own bean sprouts!

 Choose small beans or seeds to sprout